Access for All

-• Your library’s plan to provide access, signage, and appropriate technology for utilizing its catalog and collections in all formats with clear instructions and staff assistance available when necessary for the entire community, including, but not limited to: people who are deaf, hard of hearing, or deaf-blind; people who are blind or have low vision; people who use wheelchairs or other mobility devices; people with speech disabilities; people who are autistic; people with psychiatric disabilities or mental illness; people with developmental disabilities; people with learning disabilities; people with traumatic (or acquired) brain injury; people who are short of stature; people with cerebral palsy28; people with Tourette Syndrome29; people who look different30; people with hidden disabilities31; people living with HIV and AIDS32; people who use service animals33.
-For more information on interacting with all patrons, see:
+• Your library’s plan to provide access, signage, and appropriate technology for your entire community, including, but not limited to: people who are deaf, hard of hearing, or deaf-blind; people who are blind or have low vision; people who use wheelchairs or other mobility devices; people with speech disabilities; people who are autistic; people with psychiatric disabilities or mental illness; people with developmental disabilities; people with learning disabilities; people with traumatic (or acquired) brain injury; people who are short of stature; people with cerebral palsy; people with Tourette Syndrome; people who look different; people with hidden disabilities; people living with HIV and AIDS; and people who use service animals.

 Related Articles